-Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (Attending Physician Statement which can be found at: http://myacademicrecord.students.yorku.ca/pdf/attending-physicians-statement.pdf may request accommodation from the Course Instructor and notify TA within 48 hours of the test Further extensions or accommodation will require students to submit a formal petition to the Faculty.
+Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (Attending Physician Statement which can be found at: http://myacademicrecord.students.yorku.ca/pdf/attending-physicians-statement.pdf may request accommodation from the Course Instructor.
+Further extensions or accommodation will require students to submit a formal petition to the Faculty.

-Students must informed Course Director and TA re missing a test within 48 hours if they intend to write a make-up test.
+The TA and Course Director must be informed of a missed test within 48 hours of the test if students wish to arrange a make-up test.